COVID-19 pandemic in the Philippines: March 2020

 After a month of reporting no new cases, on March 6, the DOH announced two cases consisting of two Filipinos.
 One was a 48-year-old man with a travel history in Japan that returned on February 25 and reported symptoms on March 3.
 The other was a 60-year-old man with a history of hypertension and diabetes who experienced symptoms on February 25 and was admitted to a hospital on March 1 when he experienced pneumonia.
 He had last visited a Muslim prayer hall in San Juan.
 The DOH confirmed that the fifth case had no travel history outside the Philippines and is, therefore, the first case of local transmission.
-A sixth case was later confirmed, that of a 59-year-old woman who is the wife of the fifth case.
-Since then, the Department of Health recorded a continuous increase in the number of COVID-19 cases in the country.
+A sixth case was later confirmed, that of a 59-year-old woman who is married to the fifth case.
+Since then, the Department of Health has recorded a continuous increase in the number of COVID-19 cases in the country.

 Cases abroad involving foreigners with travel history in the Philippines were reported in early March 2020.
 The first three recorded cases involving an Australian, a Japanese, and a Taiwanese national had a history of visiting the Philippines in February 2020.
 Though it was unconfirmed whether or not they had contracted the virus while in the Philippines, speculations arose on undetected local transmissions in the country due to prior confirmation of the Philippines' first case of local transmission.

 Retrospective studies have been made to determine the strain of virus responsible for causing the community outbreak of COVID-19 in the Philippines since March 2020.
 In May 2020, Edsel Salvaña, director of the Institute of Molecular Biology and Biotechnology and member of the IATF-EID, said that the strain responsible for the COVID-19 outbreak in the country that started in March 2020 is closely related to the strain affecting India at the time.
 The virus strain's family tree is said by Salvaña to have appeared in China and Australia.
 In a July 2020 webinar led by Cynthia Saloma, executive director of the UP Philippine Genome Center two hypotheses was presented regarding the source of the March 2020 outbreak in the Philippines.
 Genetic sequence analysis of samples collected from Philippine General Hospital patients from March 22–28 suggest that there are at least two sources of viral transmission in the Philippines; China, mainly from Shanghai and from Japan specifically through repatriated Filipino seafarers of the Diamond Princess cruise ship.